 • Tape measure

-1. It’s difficult to replace the soffit without first removing the fascia boards.
-Remove the existing fascia with a pry bar and remove the nails that are holding it in place.
-Number each piece, so you remember how to reinstall them later.
+It’s difficult to replace the soffit without first removing the fascia boards, gutters, and downspouts.
+Remove each piece and number them so you remember how to reinstall them later.

 The installation process will vary based on the soffit material.
 You may also need to paint and treat the soffit boards before installation.
 It’s also possible you’ll encounter unexpected issues, which professionals are better equipped to handle.